-This course introduces students to the principles, tools, and concepts used in 2D and 3D animation, video game programming, and video game production.
-Students will use industry standard computers and software to create 3D videogames and animations.
-While using those programs student will learn how to design, 3D model, rig and animate a character for videogames.
-The course will focus on the 3D art pipeline, modeling, texturing, game engines, modeling for anatomy, Principles of Animation, lighting and compositing.
-Using pre and post-production skills, student will work in teams to create animations and video games.
-This course also covers a variety of 21st Century Skills ("employability skills") essential to a student's transition into the professional world.
-Career Opportunities include: Video Game Design, Animation Design, 3D-Modeling for Video Games, Rigging and Animation for Video Games, Programming for Video Games.
-Uniform: None Fees: None.
+Learn the principles, tools, and concepts used in 2D and 3D animation, video game programming, and video game production.
+Students use industry standard computers and software to create 3D videogames and animations.
+During your time in this course you will learn to design, develop a 3D model, rig, and animate a character for videogames.
+Strategies include development of a 3D art pipeline, modeling, texturing, game engines, modeling for anatomy, principles of animation, as well as lighting and compositing.
+Using pre-and post-production skills, students work in teams to create animations and video games, modeling strategies used in industry.
+Students learn a variety of 21st Century Skills, or employability skills, that are essential for effective transition into the professional world.
+Career opportunities include: video game design, animation design, 3D modeling, programing video games and more.
+Students may take up to two years in this program and earn certification and preparation for post-secondary programs.
+Students earn Unity Certification.